Back To School Bus Craft W/Free Printable Template

 Directions

-Place the headlights directly above the ends of the smile and glue them in place.
+Place the headlights directly above the ends of the smile and gluing them in place.

 Back To School Ideas